ykandrirody/creedengo-common/doc/starter-pack.md

 | HTML            | [🗃️ rule or 💡 rule-idea](https://github.com/green-code-initiative/creedengo-html/issues?q=is%3Aopen+is%3Aissue+label%3A%22%F0%9F%92%A1+rule-idea%22%2C%22%F0%9F%97%83%EF%B8%8F+rule%22+label%3A%22%F0%9F%8F%86+challenge+%F0%9F%8F%86%22)       |
 |                 |                                                                                                                                                                                                                                                   |

-- third way : pick a idea rule (not yet analyzed) and check if a rule is waiting to be implemented.
+- **THIRD WAY** : pick a idea rule (not yet analyzed) and check if a rule is waiting to be implemented.

 | Repository          | Plugin Rules Ideas                                                                                                                       |
 |---------------------|------------------------------------------------------------------------------------------------------------------------------------------|